dlccyes/blog/random/2021-12-26 I'm impressive.md

 I mean, I know [it](https://github.com/dlccyes/obsidian-nebula)'s impressive.
 I am, in fact,  impressed by it everyday, since it's the Obsidian theme I use.
 But seeing others enjoying is another thing.

-This dude doesn't give me any star tho.
+This dude didn't give me any star tho.
 So disrespectful.